 But as I sat in that lounge I thought back to where I was the year before at exactly that hour: I had just received a text from my husband telling me that he was coming to collect his stuff, after spending the night away with his mistress.
 I thought back to that day, as I had stood in my kitchen in disbelief, as I had tried to get back some normality by unloading the dishwasher.
 Day one – (Tuesday) War is declared…

 The next day Friday 11th, we left for Le Touquet, the bustling town where we had spent so many weekends since ‘The War”, a place where we had made friends with the French.
-Here there were memories, of me walking off and leaving Rich mainly, but there was no contamination.
-We visited our dear friend Stephan and met up with Ludo another dear friend who contributed greatly to keeping me with Rich (he is another story to tell); and we had a lovely time.
-But I when I had woken that morning in the metropol I had immediately thought back to the year before: when I had woken at my sister’s house to a missed call from Rich, I thought back to how I had come home to clear all of Rich’s stuff out of our house, I thought back to being on my own.
+Here there were memories, of me walking off and leaving Danny mainly, but there was no contamination.
+We visited our dear friend Michel and met up with Marc, another dear friend who contributed greatly to keeping me with Danny (he is another story to tell); and we had a lovely time.
+But I when I had woken that morning in the metropol I had immediately thought back to the year before: when I had woken at my sister’s house to a missed call from Danny, I thought back to how I had come home to clear all of Danny’s stuff out of our house, I thought back to being on my own.
 Day 2 – (Wednesday) Hostilities begin

 During those three weeks we shagged like rabbits, I know now that this is actually natural because you are trying to rebuild the connection.
-It was strange how I could fuck the arse off Rich and not care about what he had done with ‘her’, but if I was honest a that time I was not ‘making love with him.’
-Rich was to me, but I wasn’t to him.
+It was strange how I could fuck the arse off Danny and not care about what he had done with ‘her’, but if I was honest at that time I was not ‘making love with him.’
+Danny was to me, but I wasn’t to him.

-This was the thing you see: although I was with Rich, although I wanted us to work; I was still keeping a part of me back, keeping a part of me safe.
-I could not trust Rich with all of me any more, and so I had a barrier up.
-I was with Rich, I was married to Rich, I loved Rich, I shagged Rich but I was my own person all the time, that was the barrier – I was the barrier.
+This was the thing you see: although I was with Danny, although I wanted us to work, I was still keeping a part of me back, keeping a part of me safe.
+I could not trust Danny with all of me any more, and so I had a barrier up.
+I was with Danny, I was married to Danny, I loved Danny; I shagged Danny but I was my own person all the time: that was the barrier – I was the barrier.
 I would listen to music on my own, I would insist that I did some things on my own: simple things like going to the Boulangerie.
-I stepped (yes I took my stepper it still kept me sane) I read copious amounts of books whilst we were away because I could exclude Rich from those activities.
+I stepped (yes I took my stepper it still kept me sane) I read copious amounts of books whilst we were away because I could exclude Danny from those activities.
 By doing this it enabled me to keep my distance and allow me to keep one foot out of the door ready to run.